ietf-rats-wg/eat/draft-ietf-rats-eat.md

 COSE and JOSE have several options for signed, MACed and encrypted messages.
 EAT/CWT has the option to have no protection using UCCS and JOSE has a NULL protection option.
 It is possible to implement no protection, sign only, MAC only, sign then encrypt and so on.
-All combinations allowed by COSE, JOSE, JWT, CWT and UCCS are allowed by EAT.
+All combinations allowed by COSE, JOSE, JWT, CWT, UCCS and UJCS are allowed by EAT.

 The profile should list the protections that must be supported by all decoders implementing the profile.
 The encoders them must implement a subset of what is listed for the decoders, perhaps only one.